Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 If you exclude the White House tour from your Washington DC vacation planner, you should still get a look at the iconic building.
 It is possible – through gates – to see both the front and back of the White House.

 When you approach the White House from the north, you will have a view of the front of the building from Pennsylvania Avenue.
-Then, walk around the White House complex on the east side, taking 15th Street (and passing the US Treasury Building) to E Street.
-Walk along E Street to the back of the White House, visitors have a view of the south-facing portico across the White House South Lawn.
+Then, walk to the east, taking 15th Street south (and passing the US Treasury Building) to E Street.
+Walk west along E Street for a view of the south-facing portico across the White House South Lawn.

-Pro Tip: Before you set off for the White House, carve out enough time in your Washington DC itinerary for breakfast.
-We recommend starting your day with a hearty breakfast at Wicked Waffle, then walk through Lafayette Park to the White House.
+Pro Tip: Before you set off for the White House, carve out enough time in your Washington DC Itinerary for breakfast.
+We recommend starting your day with a hearty breakfast at Founding Farmers DC, then walk through Lafayette Park to the White House.

 There are more than 20 museums and galleries located on the Mall – 11 of which are world-class Smithsonian Museums.
-Visitors could easily spend a few days at the museums on the National Mall – but that would leave little time for other sightseeing.
+Visitors could easily spend days at the museums on the National Mall – but that would leave little time for other sightseeing!

-Instead, we suggest picking just one or two National Mall museums to visit on Day 1 of your 3-Day DC trip.
+We suggest picking just one or two National Mall museums to visit on Day 1 of your 3-Day DC trip.
 The Air and Space Museum, Natural History Museum, United States Holocaust Memorial Museum and the National Museum of African American History get our vote for top places to visit.
-As a bonus, all three of these museums are absolutely free!
+As a bonus, all three of these are absolutely free!

 Washington Monument

-Proudly standing in the center of the National Mall almost directly south of the White House, the Washington Monument reaches a height of 555 feet (making it the tallest obelisk in the world).
-Built in the 1800s to honor the first president of the United States, the stone structure is circled by fifty American flags.
+Proudly standing in the center of the National Mall and almost directly south of the White House, the Washington Monument reaches a height of 555 feet.
+Built in the 1800s to honor the first president of the United States, it’s circled by fifty American flags and is the tallest obelisk in the world.

 Pro Tip: If planning to visit the Washington Monument on your DC Itinerary, there are a few things to know.
-Tours of the Washington Monument are free – including the observation deck – so you won’t want to miss it!
-That said, it is essential to make advance recommendations online (which incurs a small fee).
+Tours of the Washington Monument are free – including the observation deck.
+However, it is essential to book online (which incurs a $1 fee).

 West End National Mall Monuments and Memorials

 The west end of the National Mall is peppered with some of the most stunning and poignant memorials in DC (all of which are free to visit).
-Among the many, a few to specifically seek out are the World War II Memorial, the Korean War Veteran Memorial, the Lincoln Memorial and the Vietnam Veterans Memorial Wall.
+A few to specifically seek out are the World War II Memorial, the Korean War Veteran Memorial, the Lincoln Memorial and the Vietnam Veterans Memorial Wall.

 Tidal Basin Monuments and Shoreline Walk